AlgoDucksStudios/.github/profile/README.md

 # AlgoDucks Studios
-### Unleash the power of algorithmic thinking: Join the Global Hub of Software Innovation and Learning at AlgoDucks Studios
+### Unleash the full potetial of algorithmic thinking: Join the Global Hub of Software Innovation and Learning at AlgoDucks Studios